MagicJinn/MagicJinn/README.md

 - Godot game development
 - Problem-solving and practical application of programming concepts

-## CorrespondentFix
+## Minor Sunless Sea Mods

-CorrespondentFix modifies the Correspondent legacy in Sunless Sea by removing discovery data from dead characters' charts while preserving layout and fog state.
-This fixes the noob-trap it created and makes it actually useful.
+### CorrespondentFix - Improves the Correspondent legacy by removing discovery data from dead characters' charts while preserving layout and fog state.
+Fixes the original "noob-trap" and makes the legacy actually useful.
+Built with C# Net3.5, BepInEx, and Unity.
 Feature-complete and archived.

-**Language: C# Net3.5**<br>
-**Technologies: BepInEx, Unity**

-## AllShipsAllSlots

-AllShipsAllSlots is a lightweight mod that adds both Forward and AFT weapon slots to every ship in Sunless Sea.
-It features a user-friendly configuration file for easy customization.
-Made as a replacement of the original "Aft Slots for ALL" mod by being significantly smaller (just 10KB compared to the original's 70MB), configurable, compatible with both vanilla and modded ships, and game versions (Steam, Epic and GOG).
+### AllShipsAllSlots - A lightweight (10KB) mod that adds both Forward and AFT weapon slots to every ship in Sunless Sea.
+Features user-friendly configuration and compatibility with vanilla and modded ships across all game versions (Steam, Epic, GOG).
+Serves as a more efficient replacement for the original "Aft Slots for ALL" mod.
 Feature-complete and archived.

-**Language: C# Net3.5**<br>
-**Technologies: BepInEx, Unity**

 ## SDLS